apigee/ansible-opdk-accelerator/setup-ansible-controller/README-backup.md

     # Setup the Ansible controller
     ansible-playbook setup-control-server.yml -e remote_user=<remote user login> -e apigee_config_folder=~/.apigee

 ## Sample Usage to Backup an Ansible Control Server

+A backup of a controller setup can be configured in the current directory:

-    # Download the required roles to setup the Ansible controller
+    # Download the required roles to backup the Ansible controller
     ansible-galaxy install -r backup-control-server-requirements.yml.yml -f

+    # Backup the Ansible controller
+    ansible-playbook backup-control-server.yml

+### Sample Usage to Backup to different local folder

+    # Download the required roles to backup the Ansible controller
+    ansible-galaxy install -r backup-control-server-requirements.yml.yml -f

-    # Setup the Ansible controller
+    # Backup the Ansible controller
-    ansible-playbook backup-control-server.yml -e target_hosts=<ip address of control server>
+    ansible-playbook backup-control-server.yml -e target_download_folder=<Location on local filesystem>